Driver's License Examination

-State has a system of graduated licensing for teen drivers.
+Delaware has a system of graduated licensing for novice drivers.

-Individuals who are at least 16 years of age and have successfully completed an approved driver education course and have passed both a written and road skills test are eligible for a learner’s permit.
+At age 16, individuals who have successfully completed an approved driver education course and have passed both a written and road skills test are eligible for a learner’s permit.

 At the age of 17 and after 6 months of holding an intermediate license, a driver in the intermediate stage may apply for a Class D license.